AmpionWorld/Ampion.tk/index.md

 - The website has now hit 700 views!
 Thanks!
 - This website has hit 100 views!
 Thank you!
 - Now you can see Giant Ampion, with Ampion GiantSim!
 [Start GiantSim Now](/gs)
-- Next Ampion  pArk Tour will be on Monday, January 9th, 2023.
-- Ampion pArk Quiz Challenge FINAL ROUND will be on Wednesday, January 4th, 2023.